gvernard/molet/README.md

 The latter is the recommended approach for using MOLET in production mode, e.g. when one needs to simulate more than a handful of systems.
 Furthermore, enabling GPU support dramatically increase the speed of microlensing related computations.

-Here are some timing results when running the example found in the test_2 directory on a generic laptop:
+Here are some timing results when running two examples found in the 'tests' directory on a generic laptop:

+Test 2 (including microlensing):
-- docker CPU: Xs
+- docker CPU: 120s
-- local CPU: Xs (x times faster)
+- local CPU: 80s (x1.5 faster)
-- local GPU: Xs (X times faster)
+- local GPU: 22s (x5.5 faster)

+Test 5 (no microlensing, producing just a cutout):
+- docker CPU: 8.8s
+- local CPU: 1.8s (x5 faster)

 ### Docker container